rzjnzk/rzjnzk/README.md

 - Automation.
 - Performance.
 - Intuitive GUI and click minimisation.
-- Highly portable, POSIX-compliant shell scripts with a focus on precision and performance.
+- Highly portable, POSIX-compliant shell scripting with a focus on precision and performance.
 - Full-stack application development with React and Express.js.

 ## Public Contribution Stats